Title: Research Professor of Biological Sciences (Retired)

 Company: Dartmouth College

-George C. Ruben, PhD, Retired Professor at Dartmouth College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in biological sciences.
+George C. Ruben, PhD, Retired Research Professor of Biological Sciences at Dartmouth College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in biological sciences.

 Contact Dr. Ruben: